wattrg/ibis/docs/docs/reference_manual/commands.md

 ```

 ### plot
-`ibis post plot` writes the flow solutions written during the simulation to a visualisation format (the default is vtk).
+`ibis post plot` writes the flow solutions written during the simulation to a visualisation format.

 ```
 write simulatioin files to visualisation format